Utilities for Git worktree workflows in VS Code.

 Why This Exists

-If you work with several linked Git worktrees, migrating changes back into one destination repository or syncing the latest local main changes into each worktree is repetitive.
-This extension lets you define that list once and run the sequence with a single command.
+If you work with several linked Git worktrees, migrating changes back into one destination repository or syncing the latest main-workdir branch changes into each worktree is repetitive.
+This extension lets you act on the linked worktrees that already belong to the current worktree set.

 The migration logic itself is not reimplemented here.
 Worktree Tools uses VS Code's built-in Git extension API so migration behavior stays aligned with core VS Code.